Envelopes of the Thurston metric on Teichm\"uller space: Extendability

 \begin{proof} [Proof of Corollary \ref{cor:bnd:description}] By Lemma \ref{lem:extendability}, $\bnd(X,Y)$ is the set of points $Z$ such that both $\Lambda(X,Z)$ and $\Lambda(Z,Y)$ strictly contain $\Lambda(X,Y)$.
 Moreover, such a point $Z$ is the intersection point between the harmonic stretch line $\HSL(X,Z)$ and $\bnd(X,Y)$.
-Hence, there is a bijection between $\bnd(X,Y)$ and the set of harmonic stretch lines By Theorem \ref{thm:out:in:env}, we see that there is a bijection between the latter and the union $\cup_{\lambda'}\cone(\lambda')$, where $\lambda'$ ranges over all chain recurrent geodesic laminations strictly containing $\Lambda(X,Y)$.
+Hence, there is a bijection between $\bnd(X,Y)$ and the set $\mathcal{H}$ of those harmonic stretch lines, By Proposition \ref{prop:PanWolf2022}, this bijection is a homeomorphism.
+By Theorem \ref{thm:out:in:env}, we see that there is a bijection between $\mathcal{H}$ and the union $\cup_{\lambda'}\cone(\lambda')$, where $\lambda'$ ranges over all chain recurrent geodesic laminations strictly containing $\Lambda(X,Y)$.
+By Proposition \ref{prop:hsl:extended}, this bijection is a homeomorphism.
 This completes the proof. \end{proof}